eclipse-archived/ceylon-lang.org/blog/2013-02-26-ceylon-in-the-browser.md

 browser's native JavaScript APIs.
 I think that's pretty cool.

-A note of caution: we're still working through some wrinkles in the semantics of `dymamic`, and `dynamic` is still not supported by the on the JVM (it will be, eventually).
+A note of caution: we're still working through some wrinkles in the semantics of `dymamic`, and `dynamic` is still not supported on the JVM (it will be, eventually).
 Nevertheless, this will be available as an experimental feature in Ceylon M5.